micmic210/budget-manager/README.md

 3. Pylint: A static code analysis tool that catches errors, enforces coding standards, and suggests refactoring to maintain high code quality.

+Additionally, I ran the “PEP8 linter” provided by Code Institute and confirmed that there were no issues.

 ### Bugs Fixed

 1. E501 - Line too long: